Orienteering Series Tasmania (OST)

 Points are calculated using a ‘handicap’ system, which calculates adjusted ‘minutes per km’ rates based on age and gender.
 The 25 fastest adjusted km rates for an entire event will be awarded points, with the fastest getting 25 points and the 25th fastest 1 point.
 Calculation of adjusted km rate is based on the following formula:

 Adjusted km rate = Course time taken / Course distance (without climb) * ‘age factor’.

 For all events the age class used is the true age-based class for the individual competitor and not the age class of the course entered.
 For example a 61-year old runner entering a M21 class will have the M60 age factor applied, not the M21 factor.

 Only A classes at full distance qualify for Excellence points.

-The points for each individual orienteer are calculated on their best 9 of 13 events in the OST series.
+The points for each individual orienteer are calculated on their best X of Y events in the OST series and Championship events.
 The individual orienteer scoring the most points for the year, is awarded the John Brammall Trophy for Individual Excellence.